SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 • Pharmacovigilance System Master File > PSMF Generated Document > PSMF Generated Report

-If you have uploaded a PSMF Binder or PSMF Content document, you can include it in a periodic review to ensure its content is regularly updated.
+Once you have uploaded a PSMF Binder or PSMF Content document, you can include it in a periodic review to ensure its content is regularly updated.

 Depending on your Admin’s configuration, Vault can monitor and detect when a PSMF Generated PDF document moves into the Final state and create a series of PVA obligation-related object records to allow you to take the necessary steps to address the related PSMF event.